Wynn Bagnall: Life

 The statue was described as 'one of the finest memorials yet produced' and won a gold medal for sculpture in New York City in 1925.
 At the granite base of the statue was placed a box containing a signed photograph of Sir Vincent Meredith, President of the Bank of Montreal, a signed photograph of Sir Frederick Williams-Taylor, a signed photograph of Sir James Atkins, Lieutenant-Governor of Manitoba, and the Bank of Montreal Memorial Book.
 In his biography of James Earle Fraser, A.L.
 Freundich wrote about the Bagnall statue:

 Bagnall moved to New York City in 1920 to continue his career in finance.
 He lived on Wall Street itself and later on East 55th Street in Manhattan.
 In the latter years of his life he was associated with S. W. Straus and the Fred F. French Company describing himself as a financial salesman and accountant.

 Bagnall married Adelaide A. Clough in 1926 but they divorced in 1930.

-He died on 7 March 1931 and was buried on 11 March 1931 with full military honours at Cypress Hills Cemetery, Long Island.
+He died in New York City, on 7 March 1931, aged 41, and was buried on 11 March 1931 with full military honours at Cypress Hills Cemetery, Long Island.
 He was survived by his mother, Mrs. George Bagnall of Selsey-On-Sea, Sussex, England, together with two sisters and two brothers.
 His obituary in The New York Times described him as a Canadian War Hero.